USEPA/CMAQ/DOCS/Release_Notes/v5.3/monoterpene_SOA.md

 **Author/P.O.C.:**, [Havala O. T. Pye](mailto:pye.havala@epa.gov), Computational Exposure Division, U.S. EPA

 ## Brief Description
 Monoterpene oxidation accounts for half the organic aerosol in the southeastern US in summer, yet is significantly underestimated in CMAQ v5.2 with aero6 (Zhang et al. 2018).
 This update replaces the Odum 2-product monoterpene SOA in aero6 with updated yields based on more recent experiments by Saha and Greishop (2016).
 The new yields are represented using a volatility basis set fit and applied to both OH and ozone oxidation of monoterpenes.
 The fit allows for prompt formation of low-volatility material, more consistent with recent observations.
 No additional chemistry, such as oligomerization, is applied to the prompt yields.
 This update was implemented in Xu et al. (2018) and additional information is available in their supporting information.
 Note that 7 VBS bins were used initially.
 The highest volatility bin was removed from CMAQ as it had very minor contributions to the SOA even under cold conditions with high loadings.

+New Species: AMT1-6J, SVMT1-6
+Deprecated species: ATRP1-2J, SV_TRP1-2

 ## Significance and Impact
 Significantly increases organic aerosol and dry PM2.5 mass, particularly in summer in the southeast US.
 Minor increases in mass occur at other times of year, including winter.

 ## Affected Files